 The three analog inputs can easily be configured for use with potentiometers, pressure sensors, temperature sensors, and resistive sensors (like RTDs).
 Each input is read 1000 times per second by a 12-bit ADC and filtered to provide a clean signal.
-The voltage reading is returned over the PDO in hundredths of a volt, so 30 volts at an analog input will be read back over the PDO-TX (MISO) as 3000.
+The voltage reading is returned over the PDO in hundredths of a volt, so 30 volts at an analog input will be read back over the TPDO1 (TX) as 3000.

 ANALOG INPUT SPECIFICATIONS

-SIGNAL NAME PIN OPERATING VOLTAGE INPUT IMPEDANCE PROTECTED VOLTAGE RANGE ESD TOLERANCE

-Analog Input 1 6 0 to 30 V 20 kΩ; -1 V to B+ ±8 kV (air

-Analog Input 2 7 10 kΩ with discharge)

-Analog Input 3 8 pull-up enabled
+SIGNAL NAME PIN OPERATING VOLTAGE INPUT IMPEDANCE PROTECTED VOLTAGE RANGE ESD Tolerance Analog Input 1 6 0 to 30 V 20 kΩ; -1 V to B+ ±8 kV Analog Input 2 7 10 kΩ with pull-up (air discharge) Analog Input 3 8 enabled